arangodb/arangodb/Documentation/DocuBlocks/Rest/Replication/get_api_replication_logger_first_tick.md

 is returned if an error occurred while assembling the response.

 @RESTRETURNCODE{501}
-is returned when this operation is called on a coordinator in a cluster.
+is returned when this operation is called on a Coordinator in a cluster.

 @EXAMPLES